libAtoms/QUIP/docker/README.md

    and can interact with it.
  - ``-p 8899:8899`` the Jupyter notebook is set to run on port 8899, this allows access to that port from outside the container.
-Access the notebook at http://localhost:8899/ in your browser.
+Access the notebook at http://localhost:8899/ in your browser. **Note:** by default this port will be exposed to all hosts, so if your machine in on a public IP address take care; you may wish to use e.g. ``-p 127.0.0.1:8899:8899`` to restrict to local connections.
  - ``-v ~/Work/DockerHome:/root/`` makes the ``Work/DockerHome`` folder in
    your home directory become the ``$HOME`` directory of the docker user (root).
 This is the best way to make data available inside the container,